 There are many different types of therapies that fall into this area.
-One way to group the various treatments is to use the definitions from the National Center for Complementary and Alternative Medicine (NCCAM):
+One way to group the various treatments is to use the definitions from the National Center for Complementary and Integrative Health (NCCIH):

 - Natural Products: herbs, vitamins, minerals, and probiotics, often called dietary supplements.

-- Mind and body practices: Examples may include- acupunture, chiropractic therapy, meditation techniques, relaxation therapies, massage therapy, movement therapies, spinal manipulation, tai chi, yoga, qi gong, healing touch, hypotherapy.
+- Mind and body practices: Examples may include acupunture, chiropractic and osteopathic manipulation, meditation, relaxation techniques, massage therapy, movement therapies, tai chi, yoga, qi gong, healing touch, and hypotherapy.